taowen/tsdb-book/elasticsearch.md

 # Future: Off-heap

 Elasticsearch is using a lot of Java Heap to cache.
-One important future direction to move a lot of cache off the heap.
+One important future direction is to move a lot of cache off the heap.
 Here is video on this effort forked from Solr (Another lucene based search engine):

 * video: https://www.youtube.com/watch?v=dDywZDQJQ3o&index=43&list=PLU6n9Voqu_1FM8nmVwiWWDRtsEjlPqhgP
 * slides: http://www.slideshare.net/lucidworks/native-code-off-heap-data-structures-for-solr-yonik-seeley